Paige Rivard, MBA

 Membership & Chapter Coordinator

 Andrea is an US Air Force veteran from both active duty and reserves.
-Andrea has a BAS in Technology Management and has spent the past six years working in community, chapter, and membership development with a focus on public policy engagement.
-Andrea is a member of the American Society of Association Executives (ASAE), the American Astronomical Society (AAS), and the American Association of University Women (AAUW).
-In her free time, she leads a Girl Scout troop, volunteers with homeless outreach, and loves to crochet, read, and go hiking.
+Andrea has a BAS in Technology Management and has spent the past six years working in community, chapter, and membership development at 501C3 organizations.
 She lives in Sarasota, Florida with her husband, their two kids, dog, and cat.
+In her free time, she enjoys reading historical fiction novels, gardening in her butterfly garden, and volunteering at their local pioneer and native village and nature center.

 Jackie has worked directly with children and adults, who have been dually diagnosed, since 1985.
 She has extensive training, experience, and education in the areas of behavior/crisis management, program/staff development, and residential supports.
 She has worked exclusively with individuals with Prader-Willi syndrome since 1996, providing educational training, behavioral support, guidance and consultation nationwide.
 With over thirty years of field experience, she now enjoys her role through Root Connections Consultative Services, LLC as the Executive Program Consultant.
 Jackie is a board member/treasurer for the PWSA|USA Wisconsin chapter and has served on the board since 1997.
 From 2006 to 2015 she served on the Board of Directors for PWSA|USA.
 She also takes an active role in supporting providers as a board member for the PWSA|USA Professional Providers Advisory Board, and on the IPWSO International Professional Providers & Caregivers Board.
 Since 1997 she has been presenting both nationally and internationally on “Supporting the Unique Challenges of Individuals Diagnosed with Prader-Willi Syndrome.”